muzy/MicroMoody/README.md

 * 241: Set address to color bytes. payload high = red, payload low = green, i2c = blue.
 This will also set the operation mode to random fading.
-       Note that for i2c, the least significant 7 bit are the address, while the most significant bit is ignored
+       Note that for i2c, the least significant 7 bit are the address, while the most significant bit is ignored.
+       After setting the payload address, the moody will display it on the RGB LED.
+The flash cycle is MSB ...
+LSB with a pause at the end, the i2c address is not displayed. cyan == 0, yellow == 1.

 commands 242 to 255 are reserved for further EEPROM commands.